-- Aim 1: to structure the workforce in the most effective and efficient ways to deliver the University strategy. - Aim 2: to attract, retain and reward the best talent. - Aim 3: to develop leadership at all levels, ensuring that all staff are supported to realise their potential and understand their contribution to achieving the University's core goals. - Aim 4: to promote and support the wellbeing of the workforce.

-Aim 5: improve the visibility, awareness and engagement with people issues.
+- Aim 1: to structure the workforce in the most effective and efficient ways to deliver the University strategy. - Aim 2: to attract, retain and reward the best talent. - Aim 3: to develop leadership at all levels, ensuring that all staff are supported to realise their potential and understand their contribution to achieving the University's core goals. - Aim 4: to promote and support the wellbeing of the workforce. - Aim 5: to improve the visibility, awareness and engagement with people issues. - Aim 6: to improve the digital competence of our staff, to ensure they have the skills required to work effectively now and in the future. - Aim 7: to create the conditions for staff to thrive and contribute to the best of their ability.